top of page

 Playdoh, Sand & Slime-Oh My!

-I know some parents shy away from the messy stuff, but let's be honest, the messy stuff is fun!
-My 3-year-old loves playing with playdoh and sand.
-He's recently started getting into slime a bit more too.
-There are endless creative possibilities with playdoh, making it an excellent option for independent play.
-If you're worried about the clean up, try this Mess and Play mat for keeping things contained.
+I know some parents shy away from messy play, but let's be honest, messy play is fun!
+My 4-year-old loves playing with Play-Doh and kinetic sand.
+Play-Doh offers endless creative possibilities, making it an excellent option for independent play.
+If you're worried about the clean-up, try these play mats to keep things contained.

-Of course, if your little one is in the mouthing phase, playdoh might not be the best option for limited-supervision independent play.
+Of course, if your little one is in the mouthing phase, Play-Doh might not be the best option for limited-supervision independent play.
+An alternative could be creating homemade dough with edible ingredients!

 Blocks